Yaruzoku/IOCYRA/README.md

 Discord security bot for quick malware and threat-intelligence triage.

-IOCYRA is designed to make basic security analysis accessible directly through Discord.
+Witht the increasing amount of infostealers being sent on online platfors, such as Discord, IOCYRA is designed to make basic security analysis accessible directly through Discord for everyday users.
 It can be used to investigate suspicious files, URLs, hashes, and other indicators without requiring users to install or run analysis tools themselves.

 ## Planned Features